 All Officers, including the Captain, are dead.
 Lying in chartroom and bridge.
 Possibly whole crew dead. … I die.

-During the search efforts, the rescue party noticed several things that struck then as odd or strange.
+During the search efforts, the rescue party noticed several things that struck them as odd or strange.
 The local temperature was in excess of 100°F but members of the team felt an ominous chill emanating from somewhere.
 Another oddity was the conditions of the victims.
 All of them had suffered but none had any injuries to note of.
 They were also decaying quicker than they should be.
-The ship itself didn’t appear to have suffered any damage and when the search party returned to the Silver Star, the decision to tow the Ourang Medan for salvage was quickly taken.
+The ship itself didn’t appear to have suffered any damage.
+When the search party returned to the Silver Star, the decision to tow the Ourang Medan for salvage was quickly taken.
 It was only when the ships were tethered together that smoke was discovered below decks, specifically the No. 4 cargo hold.
-Within seconds of the tow rope being severed, the Ourang Medan exploded with enough force to lift it out of the water before sinking to the sea bed.
+Within seconds of the tow rope being severed, the Ourang Medan exploded with enough force to lift it out of the water before sinking to the seabed.

-The first official mention of the incident was made by the United States Coast Guard in May 1952. in addition to the witness testimony of the state of the crew themselves, the published account added that they were all found with ‘their frozen faces upturned to the sun… staring, as if in fear… the mouths were gaping open and the eyes staring‘.
+The first official mention of the incident was made by the United States Coast Guard in May 1952. in addition to the witness testimony of the state of the crew themselves, the published account added that they were all found with:

 One of the arguments cited against this ever taking place was the registry of the Ourang Medan.
-Officially speaking, it appears as though it never actually existed.
-The Silver Star was a real vessel though, but at the time the Ourang Medan was supposed to have been floundering, the Silver Star was operating under another registration: Santa Juana.
+Officially speaking, it appears as though it never actually existed, although the Silver Star was a real vessel.
+But at the time the Ourang Medan was supposed to have been floundering, the Silver Star was operating under another registration: Santa Juana.
 The Grace Line shipping company had bought rights to the ship and renamed it.

-Those that believe in the Ourang Medan insist that the ship was registered in Sumatra.
+In contrast, those that believe in the Ourang Medan story insist that the ship was registered in Sumatra.
 At the time, Sumatra was a Dutch colony that formed part of what was known as the Dutch East Indies.
 In Indonesian, Ourang means ‘man’ and Medan is the largest city on the island of Sumatra.
-The registered name Ourang Medan literally means ‘Man from Medan’.
+Hence the registered name Ourang Medan literally means ‘Man from Medan’.
 No records have been produced to back up this ascertain.
 Even Lloyd’s Shipping registers and the Dictionary of Disasters at sea 1824-1962 has found no mention of the Ourang Medan.

 Comparisons to the Philadelphia Experiment have been made by some UFOlogists.
 Wraiths have also been blamed for whatever happened aboard the ill-fated ship.
 The unnatural deaths of the entire crew have lent some form of credibility to these and other causes that imagination have conjured up in the last half a century.
-Even undead pirates, like the crew of the fictional Black Pearl, have been blamed by some!
+Even undead pirates, like the crew of the fictional Black Pearl, were blamed.

-Was the S.S.
+Was the tragedy on the S.S.
 Ourang Medan a genuine event or just a mariner’s seafaring tale designed to scare, frighten or dissuade?
-After all, as every sailor is fond of revealing, the one that got away was this big.